Lioresal Side Effects

 Generic Name: baclofen

-Note: This page contains side effects data for the generic drug baclofen.
-It is possible that some of the dosage forms included below may not apply to the brand name Lioresal.
+Note: This page contains information about the side effects of baclofen.
+Some of the dosage forms included on this document may not apply to the brand name Lioresal.

 For the Consumer